-It is difficult to recall a day without using Instant Messaging App service on your Smartphone.
+It is difficult to recall a day without using the Instant Messaging App service on your Smartphone.
 In fact, the usage of these apps is on the rise and spreading its reach manifold.
 The claim is supported by the latest findings from the global study “Connected Life” conducted by TNS Global, a leading research agency.
 The study highlights more than half of the global internet users (55%) use instant messaging services on a daily basis.

 With the increasing adoption of messaging apps, social networking platforms have taken a back seat.
-According to the TNS report, 48% of the Internet users globally use social media on a daily basis.
-One another report, titled Social Media Marketing 2015, claims that the overall social media usage is largely driven by Facebook accounting for 93% of social media usage.
+According to the TNS report, 48% of Internet users globally use social media on a daily basis.
+One another report, titled Social Media Marketing 2015, claims that overall social media usage is largely driven by Facebook, accounting for 93% of social media usage.
 Out of 3.2 billion internet users worldwide, little over 1 billion user Facebook on a daily basis.

 Asia-Pacific Markets: Malaysia & Thailand Rule

 Once again, China and India fail to impress when it comes to social media usage as well.
 Thailand tops the chart of social media usage as 78% of the country’s internet population – 23.71 million by June 2015 – engage with social media networks on a daily basis.
-Facebook is the undisputed king of the social network in the country with 78% of internet population using it on a daily basis.
-The immediate second network Instagram is used by mere 20% of users.
+Facebook is the undisputed king of the social network in the country, with 78% of the internet population using it on a daily basis.
+The immediate second network Instagram is used by a mere 20% of users.

 Global Market: Instant Messaging Beats Social Media